 Gary Lock is Emeritus Professor of Archaeology at the University of Oxford, where he has taught and researched for many years.
 He specialises in the Iron Age, has carried out fieldwork in the UK, Spain and Italy, and co-directed the recent ‘Atlas of Hillforts of Britain and Ireland’ project.

 Some of the castro archaeological sites on the first half of this tour are in mountainous terrain, but they simply require some gentle uphill and downhill walking in order to get around them.
-The pace is always gentle, and most of the sites on the tour will present little challenge for those with a reasonable level of mobility and independence.
+There are no hikes or long walks, the pace is always gentle, and most of the sites on the tour will present little challenge for those with a reasonable level of mobility and independence.
 Please feel free to ask us for more details.